spring-attic/spring-webflow-issues/README.markdown

 ## Welcome!

-This repository contains mini projects reproducing issues logged in Spring Web Flow's [issue tracker|https://jira.springsource.org].
-There are many reasons why this is better than .zip or patch file attachments:
+This repository contains mini projects reproducing issues logged in Spring Web Flow's [issue tracker](https://jira.springsource.org).
+There are many reasons why this is prefered over .zip or patch file attachments:

 * A streamlined process for evaluating issues so more bugs get fixed more quickly!
-* Two-way communication with the Spring team based on working code
+* Two-way communication with the Spring Web Flow team based on working code.
-* A set of template projects to choose from
+* A set of template projects to choose from.
-* Improved code sharing across the Spring team
+* Improved code sharing across the Spring Web Flow team.
-* A valuable archive of Spring Web Flow projects across a wide range of use cases and features
+* A valuable archive of Spring Web Flow projects across a wide range of use cases and features.

-All around a better way of interacting with the Spring team.
+All around a better way of interacting with the Spring Web Flow team.

-## Logging an issue against Spring Web Flow's JIRA issue tracker
+## Log the issue

-1. First, [search SWF JIRA](https://jira.springframework.org/browse/SWF) to see if your issue has already been reported.
-If so, there may already be a reproduction issue in this repository!
+1. First, search [SWF JIRA](https://jira.springframework.org/browse/SWF) to see if your issue has already been reported as there may already be a reproduction issue in this repository!
-1. If after verifying the issue doesn't exist, [create a new issue](https://jira.springsource.org/secure/CreateIssue!default.jspa)
+1. If the issue doesn't exist, [create a new one](https://jira.springsource.org/secure/CreateIssue!default.jspa)

-    * You will now have an issue named, for example, "SWF-1502".
+You now have a JIRA issue id such as "SWF-1502".
 Make note of this, as you'll need it below when creating your project.

-## Using this repository to demonstrate the issue
+## Demonstrate the issue

-Assuming you've encountered and created an issue in the core Spring Web Flow project you can now add a project to demonstrate it.
+Assuming you've encountered and created an issue in the core Spring Web Flow project, you can now add a project to demonstrate it.

 ### First-time setup